 STREAM is a regional initiative that will support capacity building among local government institutions, NGOs, and community groups involved in aquatic resources management.
 It will support community-based learning initiatives, develop a regional communications and learning strategy and support on-going policy and institutional changes in the region to enable aquatic resources users to participate more effectively in policy-making processes, and encouraging the development of more responsive government institutions.

 This report, the thirteenth in the series, contains information about the aquatic animal health status of sixteen states in the Asia-Pacific region.

-This report, the seventh in the series, contains information about the aquatic animal health status of seventeen states in the Asia-Pacific region.
+This report, the twelfth in the series, contains information about the aquatic animal health status of seventeen states in the Asia-Pacific region.

 Over 30 years of experience in sustainable farming systems for rural development.